vemines/rest-tts/Readme.md

 # Text-to-Speech API

-This project provides a simple Text-to-Speech (TTS) API using Flask.
+This project provides a simple Text-to-Speech (TTS) API using gtts and edge-tts.

 ## Installation